qupath/qupath-docs/docs/tutorials/multiplex_analysis.md

 It is very difficult and confusing to try to train multiple classifiers by annotating the same image.

 The process is made easier by creating duplicate images within the project for each channel that needs a classifier.
-We recommend having cell detections as detailed above and save the image and it's annotations **before** creating training images via {menuselection}`Classify --> Training Images --> Create duplicate channel training images`.
+To do this, generate cell detections as described above and save the data in your QuPath project.
+Afterwards, run {menuselection}`Classify --> Training Images --> Create duplicate channel training images`.

 :::{figure} images/multiplex_duplicating.jpg
 :class: shadow-image full-image